 1. Decide before you touch anything

-- Write down the 3-5 things you actually use in your current tool.
+- Write down the 3-5 things you use in your current tool.
 (Not the things it can do — the things you use.)

 - Try the new tool with those 3-5 things specifically.
 Most scheduling tools have a free tier or 14-day trial; spend 30 minutes on it, not 30 seconds.